voliva/safe-decimal/article.md

 Note how the amount of decimals or the precision of floats doesn't have a play in here. `5.3125` has more decimal digits than `0.3` in base 10, but `5.3125` can be represented exactly in base 2 (it only has 4 binary decimals) whereas `0.3` can't because it has infinite binary decimals.

-> You might be asking "How come if 0.3 isn't representable as a binary number, computers can still print it after storing it to a variable?"
+> You might be asking "If 0.3 isn't representable as a binary number, how come computers can still print it after storing it to a variable?"
 As part of transforming a number to a string they just apply some rounding up to some decimals, which depends on the implementation.
 So even though 0.3 becomes `0.2999999999999999888977697537...` when represented as a double precision binary float, when it's printed out it's rounded to "0.3".
 >
 > It happens that when adding `0.1 + 0.2` it's adding two slightly larger numbers (because they can't be represented accurately either), and that results with a value slightly larger than 0.3 that doesn't get rounded to "0.3" but to 0.30000000000000004.